 Rodney K McCurdy, Ph.D., MHA, 206A Marshall, 734.487.6630, firstname.lastname@example.org

 Students pursuing an undergraduate certificate in conjunction with a baccalaureate degree must declare this using the major/minor declaration form.
-Students not pursuing an undergraduate certificate in conjunction with a baccalaureate degree are required to apply to the certificate program through the Office of Admissions.
+Students not pursuing an undergraduate certificate in conjunction with a baccalaureate degree must apply to the certificate program through the Office of Admissions.

 The following are the minimum requirements for an Undergraduate Certificate:

 - An undergraduate certificate may only be offered in conjunction with or subsequent to a baccalaureate degree.
-They cannot be ‘stand-alone’ certificates, offered to students who are not pursuing or do not have a previously earned bachelor’s degree.
-For students pursuing an undergraduate certificate concurrent with a bachelor’s degree, the certificate will be awarded upon graduation.
+They cannot be ‘stand-alone’ certificates offered to students who are not pursuing or do not have a previously earned bachelor’s degree.
+The certificate will be awarded upon graduation for students pursuing an undergraduate certificate concurrent with a bachelor’s degree.

 - An undergraduate certificate will consist of a minimum of six credits at the 300-level or above, all of which must be taken at EMU.
 Prerequisite or lower-level coursework may be transferred from another university or community college.

-- Credits used to satisfy certificate course requirements cannot also be used to satisfy major, minor, or general education requirements.
+- Credits used to satisfy certificate course requirements cannot also satisfy major, minor, or general education requirements.

 An undergraduate certificate must require a minimum of 15 credit hours.